adonisjs/fold/README.md

 pnpm add @adonisjs/fold
 ```

-Once done, you can import the `Container` class from the package and create an instance.
+Once done, you can import the `Container` class from the package and create an instance of it.
 For the most part, you will use a single instance of the container.

 ```ts
 import { Container } from '@adonisjs/fold'